thealjey/webcompiler/README.md

 8. [PostCSS](https://github.com/postcss/postcss) and [Autoprefixer](https://github.com/postcss/autoprefixer)
 are used to automatically add the browser vendor prefixes to the generated CSS
 9. [Clean-css](https://github.com/jakubpawlowicz/clean-css) is used to compress the CSS
+10. [Watchman](https://facebook.github.io/watchman/) is used to watch for directory changes